pycom/pycom-documentation/content/gettingstarted/registration/lora/ttn.md

 Enter a unique `Application ID` as well as a Description & Handler Registration.

 Now the Pycom module nodes can be registered to send data up to the new Application.
+Click `+ Add end device`, then on `Manually`.
+Select `LoRaWAN version`: `MAC V1.0.2`.
+For the regional parameters, select `PHY-V1.0.2-RevA`.
+For Frequency plan please choose one that is compatible with your region and nearby gateways.
+If you're not sure which one to choose, select the one closest to your region labelled 'used by TTN'.

-Click the button `+ Add end device`.
-Next, you'll need to enter the specifics.
-Click on `Manually` and `Show advanced activation`.
-You can choose either `OTAA` or `ABP` as activation methods.
+Choose either `OTAA` or `ABP` as activation methods.
 Learn more about the difference [here](https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/).
 In this example we'll use `OTAA`.
-Select `LoRaMAC V1.0.2` and check whether the region servers are set correctly.

 ![](/gitbook/assets/lorawan/tts/device.png)